Last Updated on April 7, 2023 by Kayla

 I recently read Embrace Your Almost^ by Jordan Lee Dooley, which influenced much of today’s message.

-Nowadays, it seems like everything is deemed a “priority” or is of utmost importance.
-Or is it?
-To you, anyways.
+Nowadays, it seems like everything is deemed a “priority” or seems uber important in the moment.

 Do just enough